Skip to content

 5. Capability Detection: The broker must check the initialize response from each backend MCP server to determine which state change event capabilities are supported before establishing GET notification connections.

-6. Request ID Mapping: The broker must maintain a mapping table for elicitation request IDs that includes:
+6. Request ID Mapping: The router maintains a mapping table for elicitation request IDs that includes:

 8. Original backend server request ID

 Request ID Type Handling: Backend MCP servers may use request IDs of different types (string, integer, or float).
-The gateway implementation must:
+The mapping preserves the original type so it can be restored when forwarding the client's response to the backend.

 Security Considerations